DUE TO THE EMERGENCY DECLARATION ISSUED BY LEON COUNTY COMMISSIONERS, ALL PATIENTS/VISITORS ARE REQUIRED TO WEAR A MASK WHILE INSIDE OUR FACILITY

-Dr. Okoroji is a women's health doctor, gynecologist, and obstetrician who serves the Tallahassee community through his Nature Coast Healthcare Center practice.
+Dr. Okoroji is a women's health doctor, gynecologist, and obstetrician who serves the Tallahassee community through his Nature Coast Women's Care & Family Medicine practice.
 He offers a caring approach to all stages of women's health and in the care of children and families, too.

 Women should get an annual pelvic examination and a pap smear every two years for women who are over 21 years of age, according to the American Society of Obstetricians and Gynecologists.
 When you hit age 30, and if your pap smears have been normal for the last three years, you may defer your pap smear to every three years.
 Expect to also include an HPV virus test along with your pap smear when you hit age 30.